 Our common faith brings us together, as we celebrate diversity among all who authentically follow Jesus our Lord.

 - Jesus saves.
-We affirm that there is only one Saviour and only one gospel, although there is a wide diversity of evangelistic approaches.
+We affirm that there is only one Savior and only one gospel, although there is a wide diversity of evangelistic approaches.

-- The global Church.
-We affirm that Christ sends his redeemed people into the world as the Father sent him, and that this calls for a similar deep and purposeful ppresence of the Church in the world.
+- The global church.
+We affirm that Christ sends his redeemed people into the world as the Father sent him, and that this calls for a similar deep and purposeful presence of the Church in the world.

 - Called to serve.
 We share God’s concern for justice and reconciliation throughout human society and for the liberation of men and women from every kind of oppression.